Bill-the-dev/Earshot/README.md

 In designing the overall application, the media player requires persistent and dynamic access to nearly all of the components in Earshot.
 I was able to design it such that it was self-contained and updates based on the context of the currently displayed main page component.
 (See `Song` Component details below)

-The media player maintains its own slice of state seaprate from the main react components (home, album, artist, search, etc.).
+The media player maintains its own slice of state separate from the main react components (home, album, artist, search, etc.).

 ```JSX
   const entitiesReducer = combineReducers({